sll552/DiscordBee/README.md

 ## Installation
 Just copy all plugin files into your MusicBee Plugins directory (usually "C:\Program Files (x86)\MusicBee\Plugins").
 Make sure the "discord-rpc-w32.dll" is present in the Plugins folder, otherwise the plugin won't load.
+### Microsoft Store Version of MusicBee
+If you are using the Store version of MusicBee please use the "Add Plugin" button in MusicBee -> Settings -> Plugins and select the latest release .zip.
+It may display an error message (something like "... intialise Method not found ..."), ignore it and restart MusicBee.
+The Plugin should be loaded now.

 ## Usage
 You need to add MusicBee to Discord so it recognises it as a running "Game".